Code-Institute-Submissions/virtual_piano_teacher/README.md

 No  | There is a dropdown allowing the user to choose different song snippets to learn Yes | Pop up once song is complete alerting user.
 Yes | Pop up modal displaying instructions on how to use website/app.
+No | Drop down menu to select from list of songs

 ## Bugs - Fixed